kaacuna20/Website-house-project-searching-/README.md

 	</div>
 </div>

 <h4 style="text-align: justify">In the Atlantico department - Colombia, there are many housing projects, of many types (VIS, VIP, NO VIS) where people of all classes can get their own home, but there are many options and I thought the following, why not create a website where people can search all options in one site instead to do it website by website?
-I decided start to create my first big project, using my knowlegde of HTML, CSS, Python and Flask.</h4>
+I decided start to create my first big project, using my knowlegde of HTML, CSS,Bootstrap, Python and Flask.</h4>

 ### Features of website